PiepsC/piepscave/content/creative/Negen/Negen.md

 - ...however, the odds of being able to connect to a single-die-spiral grow very quickly with new nodes
 - You can make it less convenient for other players to connect a specific nodes by adding a "diagonal die"; this forces the player to also connect to the new node
 - Deliberately not completing a spiral when you know you get four new dice may net you more points, but it is a risky move!
-- Single die spirals make it very easy for subsequent players to connect sequences, try to avoid having many of them available after your turn ends.
+- Single die spirals make it very easy for subsequent players to connect sequences, try to avoid having many of them available after your turn ends

 # Have fun!